msazzuhair/laravel-artisan-destroy/README.md

 ## Optional Requirements

 - Git.
 This package will check if the file to be deleted is tracked and clean.
-If git is not installed you'll need to use `--force` option or you can disable git checking through config file.
+If git is not installed, you'll need to use the `--force` option or disable git checking through the config file.

 ## Installation